-How would you feel if you want to find information about a particular thing, but the search engine of an AI chatbot returns a result about something related, not exactly what you want to find?
+How would you feel if you want to find information about a particular thing, but the search engine or an AI chatbot returns a result about something related, not exactly what you want to find?
 It is frustrating, the system thinks it knows better what you need.
-There is a term, topic drift, that perfectly describes the situation.
+There is a term, topic drift (also called intent drift), that perfectly describes the situation.

 Topic drifts are common in the cosmetic ingredients field.
 Any search engine or AI system has an internal mechanism for correcting queries in case an orthographic error occurs in the keyword or question.
-However, the systems' evaluation brings them to the stage where they ignore self-mistakes in processing queries and return results about other, even related topics.
-Moreover, they removed feedback opportunities, such as "Did you mean" options, to correct their possible mistakes.
+However, the systems' evaluation leads them to overlook their own mistakes in processing queries, resulting in responses about other, even related topics.
+Moreover, feedback options such as "Did you mean" are inconsistently available to correct their possible mistakes.

 What about a topic drift in website content?